ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 <details><summary>Check Read Content - Sequence Artifacts</summary>
 <p>

-So far we check the integrity of the actual files but we have not take a look at the content of the files, the sequences themselves.
-In the case of pelagic eDNA projects.
-The abundance of DNA in the open ocean is sporadic, producing a wide range of eDNA concentration in samples.
+So far we checked the integrity of the actual files but we have not take a look at the content of the files, the sequences themselves.
+In the case of pelagic eDNA projects, the abundance of DNA in the open ocean is sporadic producing a wide range of eDNA concentration in samples.
 As a result of low levels of DNA in samples, the sequencing of eDNA data can include artifacts.

 Here we check for primer dimers and other short-read articats based on the Nextera adapters used by the JonahVentures sequencing facility.